khulanJargalsaikhan/Java-coding-puzzle-4/README.md

 # Java-coding-puzzle-4

-  Given a string, return the length of the longest streak of the same chars in the string.
+	The birds in Florida like to sing during favorable temperatures.
+	In particular, they sing if the temperature is between 60 and 90 (inclusive).
+	Unless it is summer, then the upper limit is 100 instead of 90.
+	Given an int temperature and a boolean isSummer, return true if the birds are singing and false otherwise.

 	 EXPECTATIONS:
-		longestStreak("hayyeu") --- 2
-		longestStreak("XPNzzzddOOOxx")  --- 3
-		longestStreak("")  --- 0
+		birdsSinging(70, false)   --- true
+		birdsSinging(95, false)   --- false
+		birdsSinging(95, true)    --- true